 Resilience depends on the speed and quality of recovery

 Abstract: Tracking estimates of resilience is key to understanding the ability of countries to withstand natural shocks.
 Following on the World Bank’s Unbreakable report, this study provides an update to the resilience indicator based on the latest available data.
 It shows that overall countries have made some progress in building resilience since the previous estimates.
-Further, this report shows that by estimating this resilience indicator, the main drivers of vulnerability and resilience can be determined – and thus resilience building measures can be identified and prioritized.
+Further, this report shows that by estimating this resilience indicator, several of the main drivers of vulnerability and resilience can be determined – and thus resilience building measures can be identified and prioritized.
 This report considers different measures under the “building back better” principle: Faster, more inclusive, and stronger reconstruction.

 Building back better

 Allowing no respite to people across the Caribbean in late 2017, Hurricane Irma was followed within few days by Hurricane Maria – both of which reached the highest intensity storm category.
-They wreaked destruction on numerous small islands, causing severe damages on islands like Barbuda or Saint Martin.
+They wreaked destruction on numerous small islands, causing severe damages on islands like Barbuda and Saint Martin.
 The human cost of these disasters is immense.
 Many lives were lost, even though early warning systems and timely evacuations were able to save many more.
 And many survivors have lost lifelong savings, homes, and livelihoods.
-The destruction in the infrastructure and residential sectors are likely to exceed 100 percent of GDP on several islands.
+Destruction in the infrastructure and residential sectors is likely to exceed 100 percent of GDP on several islands.
 70 to 80 percent of Dominica’s houses and buildings sustained major storm damages, ranging from ripped off roofs to total destruction.
 Entire regions have lost access to basic services, such as electricity and safe drinking water, and some remote communities were cut off completely for days.
 Returning to normalcy will take months, if not years, and for vulnerable people – especially children and elderly – the next months are a critical period, with the heightened risk of mortality and permanent effects on children’s education and health.

-And the risk of further hurricanes remains high: The Caribbean hurricane season will not be over before the end of November.
+And the risk of further hurricanes remains high: the Caribbean hurricane season extends from the beginning of June through the end of November each year.
 In addition, it is evident that these recent disasters took place in the context of increasingly frequent and intense extreme weather events – a trend that is by no means limited to the Caribbean, as other regions of the world, from Sierra Leone to Bangladesh, have been heavily affected in recent months.
 Continued urbanization and population growth, especially in coastal areas, as well as climate change are bound to magnify these trends in the next decades.

 Considering these trends, the destruction caused by disasters highlights the need, but also the opportunity to build back better.
-Reconstruction offers an opportunity to build more resilient societies that are able to withstand future shocks and that recognizes the risks: With new buildings located outside flood zones and with structures designed to resist high winds; roads, bridges, and electric grids that are able to endure the next storm; and human settlements that provide a better quality of life and enable higher productivity.
+Reconstruction offers an opportunity to build more resilient societies that are1 able to withstand future shocks by better managing the risks they face: with new buildings located outside flood zones and with structures designed to resist high winds; roads, bridges, and electric grids that are able to endure the next storm; and human settlements that provide a better quality of life and enable higher productivity.

 This study builds on the framework and model described in the Unbreakable report to investigate the potential benefits from building back better after disasters.
 We look into three three key aspects of building back better, showing that they can all contribute to major reductions in the well-being impacts of natural disasters: